bsnes-emu/bsnes/docs/concepts/save-states.md

 Quick states are useful
 as extra checkpoints
-in games that don't have them, or where they aren't close enough together.
+in games whose checkpoints are too far apart, or in games that don't have checkpoints at all.
 Map the "Save Quick State" and "Load Quick State" hotkeys to your controller, and you can cheese your way through just about anything.